lina-d19/media-addict/README.md

 ## What I Learned

 - **ReactJS** fundamentals, such as using functional components, the differences between functional components and class components, and the use of effect hooks for lifecycle methods inside functional components for tasks such as making a fetch-request to the backend server of my web-application.
+- Server-side programming using **NodeJS**, using backend web application framework ExpressJS to create handlers for requests with different HTTP verbs, such as GET and PUT, at different URL paths, with the help of the CORS middleware
-- Web-scraping using Cheerio in NodeJS to extract data pertaining to current trending global news articles.
+- Web-scraping using Cheerio with Express in NodeJS to extract data pertaining to current trending global news articles.
 - Using RESTful APIs such as [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), [ssnoowrap](https://github.com/not-an-aardvark/snoowrap), and the [Twitter API](https://developer.twitter.com/en/docs/twitter-api) to retrieve data through asynchronous functions in JavaScript by using promises